opendistro/for-elasticsearch-docs/docs/security-configuration/ldap.md

 ### Certificate validation

-By default, the Security plugin validates the TLS certificate of the LDAP servers against the root CA configured in `elasticsearch.yml`, either as a PEM certificate or a truststore:
+By default, the security plugin validates the TLS certificate of the LDAP servers against the root CA configured in `elasticsearch.yml`, either as a PEM certificate or a truststore:

 ```
 opendistro_security.ssl.transport.pemtrustedcas_filepath: ...